MileHacker Logo

 Departure Procedures

-Arrive at Da Nang International Airport (DAD) 2-3 hours before international flights, 1.5-2 hours before domestic flights.
+Arrive at Da Nang International Airport (DAD) 2-THREE hours prior to international flights, 1.5-2 hours before domestic flights.

 Check-in & Facilities